mango-cs/SnapShoot/README.md

 ## 🎯 Overview

-Flashoot is a comprehensive booking platform designed to bridge the gap between users seeking professional photography/videography services and talented service providers.
+SnapShoot is a comprehensive booking platform designed to bridge the gap between users seeking professional photography/videography services and talented service providers.
 Built with React Native and modern technologies, it offers a seamless experience for discovering, booking, and managing photography sessions.

 ### 🌟 Key Features